Who we are

 Driven by strong community relationships and a deep sense of responsibility, Len and Pris Moodley, along with others from the original team, continued the mahi independently.
 They opened their home to provide mentoring, training and support to those already on a leadership journey.

-Whakamana Ora was established to carry that work forward, with the same kaupapa and the same commitment to transformational leadership grounded in whanaungatanga and aroha.
+Whakamana Ora was established to carry that work forward, with the same kaupapa and commitment to transformational leadership grounded in whanaungatanga and aroha.
 Today, we are growing this movement in partnership with others, ensuring the legacy not only continues but flourishes.

 Our team